calebjwales/1-lord-kitchener-tribute-page/README.markdown

 **Link:** [Lord Kitchener Tribute Page](./dist/index.html).

 ## Description
-Demonstrating the use of HTML and CSS in Responsive website design by designing a tribute page for the grand master of Calypso.
+Demonstrating the use of HTML and CSS in a responsive website design, by designing a tribute page for the grand master of Calypso.

 ---
 ## Technology Used: